FrontczakA/Playtopia/README.md

 Admins have special privileges, including adding new games, deleting existing ones, and updating game details.

-Registration and logging in system are provided for user convenience.
+Registration and logging in system created with Spring Security.

 Users can view specific details about each game.